ericleasemorgan/reader-toolbox/docs/_build/html/_sources/commands.rst.txt

   -- what do things do, and in any carrel the vast majority of time it is always about being and having SELECT COUNT( lemma ) AS c, lemma FROM pos WHERE pos LIKE 'V%' GROUP BY lemma ORDER BY c DESC;

-  -- list all the nouns
-  -- what things exist?
+  -- list all the nouns; what things exist?
   SELECT COUNT( LOWER( lemma ) ) AS c, LOWER( lemma ) FROM pos WHERE pos LIKE 'N%' GROUP BY LOWER( lemma ) ORDER BY c DESC;

-  -- list all the adjectives
-  -- how are things described?
+  -- list all the adjectives; how are things described?
   SELECT COUNT( LOWER( lemma ) ) AS c, LOWER( lemma ) FROM pos WHERE pos LIKE 'J%' GROUP BY LOWER( lemma ) ORDER BY c DESC;

 The different types of queries are almost limitless, and the key to using the database is less about knowing SQL and more about being able to articulate the type of information one wants to extract.